WFCU Centre - Windsor Spitfires

 The game day production at a Spitfires game is about what you would expect from an OHL experience.
 The Spitfires’ mascot, Bomber, makes his way throughout the crowd and interacts with fans.
 The Spitfires are prone to using mash-up music during the pre-game.

 The WFCU Centre is located in the Riverside neighbourhood of Windsor, east of downtown.
 There is nothing really in the immediate area save for parking options.
-There are a couple of pre or post game meal options that are not too far that fans may want to consider.
-These would include Smoke & Spice Southern BBQ, Michigan Diner, Just Your Average Joe’s Sports Bar and John Max Sports.
+There are a couple of pre or post-game meal options that are not too far away that fans may want to consider.
+These would include Smoke & Spice Southern BBQ, Michigan Diner, Just Your Average Joe’s Sports Bar, and John Max Sports.

 Return on Investment 5

 The Windsor Spitfires have done a great job in improving the return on investment at the WFCU Centre.
 Unlike most Canadian Hockey League experiences, the Windsor Spitfires offer several price points for ticket sales.
 Tickets can be purchased for $30, $25, $20, $18, or $14 giving the consumer the ability to choose their price level, comfort level, and view.
 Most Canadian Hockey League facilities offer one price point and that’s all.